era-combat-surf/hitmarker-menu/README.md

 * materials/erasurf/ - Default hitmarkers <br>

 ### Instalation:
-Put the .smx file into your plugins/ folder (in your server files) Move erasurf/ to your server materials/ folder. *(Make sure your server's fastdl is working)*
+Put the .smx file into your plugins/ folder (in your server files) <br>
+Move erasurf/ to your server materials/ folder. *(Make sure your server's fastdl is working)* <br>

 ### Adding more hitmarkers:
-If you want to add new hitmarkers, you will have to edit and recompile the plugin But its pretty simple, follow the example below:
+If you want to add new hitmarkers, you will have to edit and recompile the plugin <br>
+But its pretty simple, follow the example below:
 ```
 char hitmarker_path[][] = {